pyReef-model/pyReefCore/README.md

 The mathematical model for the species population evolution results in a set of differential equations (ODEs), one for each species associations modeled.
 The **Runge-Kutta-Fehlberg** method (_RKF45_ or _Fehlberg_ as defined in the [**odespy**](http://hplgit.github.io/odespy/doc/pub/tutorial/html/main_odespy.html) library) is used to solve the **GLV ODE system**.

-The _Fehlberg_ method requires 5 parameters :

-- the step-size (or time step)
-- an initial population of the species association
-- the relative tolerance for solution
-- the absolute tolerance for solution
-- the minimum step size for an adaptive algorithm.

 ## Carbonate production

 Once a species association population is computed, carbonate production is calculated using a carbonate production factor.
 Production factors are specified for the maximum population, and linearly scaled to the actual population following the relation